 A potent Protein Kinase C modulator isolated from the bryozoan Bugula neritina

-Bryostatin 1 is one of a series of cyclic macrolides isolated from the marine bryozoan Bugula neritina (Order Cheilostomata).
-This arborescent bryozoan is found in temperate and subtropical environments worldwide, but only B. neritina from California and the Gulf of Mexico is known to contain Bryostatins 1, 2 and 3 that are characterized by the C- 20 (E,E)-octa-2-dienoate ester (Pettit, 1985)
+Bryostatin 2 is one of a series of cyclic macrolides isolated from the marine bryozoan Bugula neritina (Order Cheilostomata).
+This arborescent bryozoan is found in temperate and subtropical environments worldwide, but only B. neritina from California and the Gulf of Mexico is known to contain Bryostatins 1, 2, 3, 13 and 15 that are characterized by the C- 20 (E,E)-octa-2-dienoate ester (Pettit et al., 1983)

-Bryostatin 1, a macrolide lactone, was first isolated from the bryozoan Bugula neritina by Pettit et al. (1985) and recently postulated to be produced by a bacterial symbiont of the bryozoan (Davidson et al., 2001).
+Bryostatin 2, a macrolide lactone, was first isolated from the bryozoan B. neritina by Pettit et al. (1983) and has recently been postulated to be a product of a bacterial symbiont present in the bryozoan (Davidson et al., 2001).

-Schaufelberger et al. (1991) reported a novel scheme for the large-scale isolation of bryostatin from the bryozoan Bugula neritina.
+Schaufelberger et al. (1991) reported a novel scheme for the large-scale isolation of Bryostatin 1 from the bryozoan B. neritina.
 The reported procedure consists of several organic phase extraction and chromatographic purification steps that can be utilized through slight modifications for the isolation of Bryostatin 2.
 Subsequently, Bryostatin 2 can be converted to Bryostatin 1 by a selective protection and deprotection strategy of the C-26 hydroxyl group (Pettit, 1991).

-Aphios (Castor, 1995, 1997, 1998, 2001) has improved the isolation of Bryostatin 1 from Bugula neritinautilizing near-critical and supercritical fluids as an alternate to conventional organic solvents techniques which are time consuming, labor intensive and environmentally insensitive even at a laboratory scale.
+Aphios (Castor, 1995, 1997, 1998, 2001) has improved the isolation of Bryostatin 2 from B. neritina utilizing near-critical and supercritical fluids as an alternative to conventional organic solvents techniques, which are time consuming, labor intensive and environmentally insensitive even at a laboratory scale.

 Castor T. (1995,1997).
 Method and Apparatus for Extracting Taxol from Source Materials.
 US Patent No. 5,440,055 and European Patent No. 689,537.